universome/alis/README.md

 ```

 Note: the tensorboard requirement is crucial, because otherwise upfirdn2d will not compile for some magical reason.
+The repo should work both on Linux/MacOS and Windows machines.
+However, on Windows, there might arise difficulties with installing some requirements: please see [#3](https://github.com/universome/alis/issues/3) to troubleshoot.
+Also, since the current repo is heavily based on StyleGAN2-ADA, it might be helpful to check [the original installation requirements](https://github.com/NVlabs/stylegan2-ada-pytorch#requirements).

 ### Training
 To train the model, navigate to the project directory and run: